 We all do what we do for a reason.

-If you’re reading a book or browsing a blog or watching the evening news, you’re in quest of other points of view.
+If you’re reading a book, browsing a blog, or watching the evening news, you’re in quest of other points of view.
 This journey, this discovery of new world views, is paramount for personal growth.

 Validation.
 Most of the time people simply want to validate their own opinions.
-And so we read reviews of a movie we just watched to see if other people felt the same feelings we did.
-This type of validation is OK—to a point.
-But too much validation stifles creativity; it kills individual growth.
-That’s because if we’re constantly chasing validation—if we need our views to always match with someone else’s—then we’ll accomplish scant original thought, for we get stuck in a state of perpetual crowd-think (“What would so-and-so think about this?”) instead of forming our own standpoints based on cerebration and logic and reasoning.
+And so we read reviews of a movie we just watched to see if other people felt the same as we did.
+This type of validation is OK—to a point: too much validation stifles creativity; it kills individual growth.
+That’s because if we’re constantly chasing validation—if we need our views to always match with someone else’s—then we’ll accomplish scant original thought, for we get stuck in a state of perpetual crowd-think (“What would so-and-so think about this?”) instead of forming our own standpoints based on cerebration, logic, and reasoning.
 Ultimately, the habitual hunt for validation leaves little room for rumination, and thus, little or no room for growth.

 Alteration.
 Every once in a while some people will examine a contrary attitude or sentiment not to validate their own opinion, and not even to find an answer, but rather to change their own mind.
 This is where real growth happens: when we’re willing to step away from dogma, to step back from our own opinions and examine the world through a different pair of eyes.
 Sam Harris, Stephen Fry, and our friend Cal Newport all do a phenomenal job of providing slants that force people to ponder one’s canon and, often, change their mind.